SS Naeco

 SS Naeco was an American oil tanker built in 1918 as Charles M. Everest, in Wilmington, Delaware.
-She was renamed Naeco in 1933, after being purchased by the Pennsylvania Shipping Company.
+It was renamed Naeco in 1933, after being purchased by the Pennsylvania Shipping Company.
 The tanker was torpedoed by U-124 and sunk off North Carolina on March 23, 1942 during World War II.

 Construction

 Naeco was built as Charles M. Everest during World War I in Wilmington, Delaware, by the Bethlehem Shipbuilding Corporation.
 Her keel was laid on August 31, 1918, and she was launched on December 12.
 She was completed sometime in 1919.
 During construction, she was yard number 449.
 She was subsequently assigned the IMO number 217130 and the call sign LMNB.